-- Checksums are be generated and verified for all original camera footage (OCF).
+- Checksums are generated and verified for all original camera footage (OCF).
 Additionally, checksum manifests accompany all original camera files from on-set to final delivery.
 Checksum manifests are text files that contain the filename and corresponding checksum of each file in a directory (e.g. MHL).

 - The checksum verification method is the same as the method used to generate the original checksums on the original recording media.
 For example, if the original checksums were generated using MD5, they can only be verified with MD5 checksum validation.

-- OCF is be verified with checksums every time a copy is made, up to and including the final delivery to Netflix.
+- OCF is verified with checksums every time a copy is made, up to and including the final delivery to Netflix.

 - When offloading original camera footage from the physical recording media, checksum generation and verification may use MD5 or xxHash64BE verification algorithms.
 Any transfers of the original camera footage, all the way to and including final delivery, uses checksum verification.

 - A checksum manifest, such as MHL, accompanies the files through all the transfers, including final delivery.